Police search for Easter Sunday murder suspect

 The honor roll student at Boys Latin Charter School died days later from his injuries.

-Police said Zahmir White is known to frequent South and Southwest Philadelphia and Upper Darby.
+Police said Zahmir White is known to frequent South Philadelphia, Southwest Philadelphia, and Upper Darby.

 Anyone with information is asked to contact police.